 The danger of an LDAP injection

 LDAP injection is a type of attack on a web application where hackers place code in a user input field in an attempt to gain unauthorized access or information.
-Like Java SQL injection or .NET SQL injection, an LDAP injection can lead to information theft, browser or session hijacking, defacement of website and worse.
+Like SQL Injection, Java SQL injection or .NET SQL injection, an LDAP injection can lead to information theft, browser or session hijacking, defacement of website and worse.

 In LDAP injection uses client-supplied data in LDAP (Lightweight Directory Access Protocol) statements without removing potentially harmful code from the request.
 When a web application doesn’t adequately sanitize user-supplied input, hackers may be able to change the construction of an LDAP statement which will run with the same permissions as the component that executed the command.
 An LDAP injection can result in serious security issues if the permissions grant the rights to query, modify or remove anything inside the LDAP tree.